Tend

 -Like to laugh and not take it all so seriously.

-I’m drawn to Tend because I believe in blowing up preconceived ideas about western concert dance performance: who it’s for, how much it costs, where it’s held, what bodies get to participate, etc. In this late-COVID era, I am much more curious about how we can lean into physical understanding and movement to connect with one another and ourselves.
+I’m drawn to Tend because I believe in blowing up preconceived ideas about western concert dance performance: who it’s for, how much it costs, where it’s held, what bodies get to participate, etc. I am curious about how we can lean into physical understanding and movement to connect with one another and ourselves.
 I look forward to crafting a performance experience that is responsive to your needs and our interaction.

 To find scheduled events visit our calendar.